rewe-digital/frost/README.md

     // Which Docker images to use for the browsers, default is selenium/standalone-chrome:latest and selenium/standalone-firefox:latest. browserImages = [ chrome: 'selenium/standalone-chrome:3.13.0']

-    // Directory containing the Galen test suites, default is 'src/uiTest/frost/tests' testsuitesDirectory = "src/uiTest/frost/tests"
+    // Directory containing the Galen test suites.
+Relative directories are being considerd relative to the project directory.
+Default is 'src/uiTest/frost/tests' testSuitesDirectory = "src/uiTest/frost/tests"

-    // Whether to search for all ".test" files recursively in the "testsuitesDirectory", default is false. recursive = true
+    // Whether to search for all ".test" files recursively in the "testSuitesDirectory", default is false. recursive = true

     // Comma separated list of test groups to be executed, default is all test groups.
 If left empty all test groups are executed.